bnied/kernel-lt-aufs/README.md

 ***
 ### Downloading Prebuilt Packages

+There are two methods for getting prebuilt packages:

-The simplest method for using these packages is to download them directly from https://yum.spaceduck.org/.
+The first is to download them directly from https://yum.spaceduck.org/.
 Install the [.repo](https://yum.spaceduck.org/rhel-aufs-kernel/rhel-aufs-kernel.repo) file into `/etc/yum.repos.d` to get updates automatically.

+The second is to install them from Fedora Copr: `sudo dnf copr enable bnied/rhel-aufs-kernel`.
+The Copr repo is still being backfilled with old kernels, but all recent builds should be present, and identical to the `yum.shutterstock.org` packages.

 Please keep in mind that new packages are built as my spare time allows, and that updates to this repo will often appear before the packages are built.
 If you can't wait, you can build these yourself using one of the methods below.